logan-berner/LandsatTS/README.md

-Once the tasks are completed, open your Google Drive and check the `/lsatTS_export/` folder (or the folder you specified) and retrieve the data to process it in steps 3 and 4 below.
-Please note that you can use the Google Drive Backup tool as well as rgee’s `ee_drive_to_local()` [function](https://r-spatial.github.io/rgee/reference/ee_drive_to_local.html) to copy the data automatically to a local drive:
+Once the tasks are completed, open your Google Drive and check the `/lsatTS_export/` folder (or the folder you specified) and retrieve the data to process it in Sections 3 and 4 below.
+For example, you could use the Google Drive Backup tool or rgee’s `ee_drive_to_local()` [function](https://r-spatial.github.io/rgee/reference/ee_drive_to_local.html) to copy the data automatically to a local drive: